Locations

 Suddenly, as the new owner, Company A has an operation reliant on SAP software, but A has no existing contract or relationship with SAP.

-Now, who has the right to use B’s SAP system?
 If B remains a separate legal entity after acquisition and continues operating, at least the SAP contract is still in B’s name – but the change in ownership typically triggers assignment clauses.
 If B is absorbed or merged into A, then legally, B’s contract might need to be novated to A. Key steps and challenges:

-- Review the Acquired Company’s SAP Contract: During due diligence (ideally before closing), scrutinize B’s SAP agreements for change-of-control provisions.
+• Review the Acquired Company’s SAP Contract: During due diligence (ideally before closing), scrutinize B’s SAP agreements for change-of-control provisions.
 Many SAP contracts state that a change in majority ownership or a merger requires SAP’s consent or that the contract is voidable upon such a change.
 If B had a relatively standard contract, SAP’s approval is likely needed for B to continue using SAP under the new ownership.
 Suppose A intends to merge B completely (no separate subsidiary).
 In that case, B’s contract must be assigned/novated to A or replaced, since B will cease to exist as a legal entity.

-- Engage SAP for Consent (Novation): It is critical to contact SAP as the acquiring party and obtain written consent to keep using the software under B’s existing license or to novate the contract to A’s name.
+• Engage SAP for Consent (Novation): It is critical to contact SAP as the acquiring party and obtain written consent to keep using the software under B’s existing license or to novate the contract to A’s name.
 In practice, SAP will usually consent, but likely with conditions.
 They may require that you update the contract terms or even sign a new license agreement as the new owner.
 Be prepared for SAP to drive a hard bargain here.
 For example, if B’s contract had a deep discount or a special deal, SAP might claim that those terms were granted to B as a specific customer and are not automatically transferable to A. They may propose new pricing or require a fresh deal at less favorable terms.
 As the buyer, you aim to maintain continuity (keep the business running on SAP without interruption) while not losing the value already paid for in those licenses.
-It’s often a negotiation: SAP might say, “We’ll novate the contract if you buy X more licenses or extend support,” etc. One strategy is to insist that the acquisition shouldn’t disadvantage you – the licenses were fully paid for, and you expect to inherit them.
-At the same time, unless you have an alternative system ready, SAP knows you need it, which can reduce your leverage.
+It’s often a negotiation: SAP might say, “We’ll novate the contract if you buy X more licenses or extend support,” and so on.
+One strategy is to insist that the acquisition shouldn’t disadvantage you – the licenses were fully paid for, and you expect to inherit them.
+At the same time, unless you have an alternative system ready, SAP is aware that you need it, which can reduce your leverage.

-- Consider Alternatives for Leverage: If you, as a non-SAP company, can migrate the acquired operations to a different system (maybe you use Oracle, or you’re willing to invest in an alternative ERP), mention it.
+• Consider Alternatives for Leverage: If you, as a non-SAP company, can migrate the acquired operations to a different system (maybe you use Oracle, or you’re willing to invest in an alternative ERP), mention it.
 Even if you prefer to keep SAP, letting SAP know you have other options can make negotiations more reasonable.
 Weigh the feasibility: sometimes, acquired operations can be migrated into your existing systems, which gives you a credible plan B. If SAP’s proposal is too expensive, you might decide to replace SAP in that unit.
 There are cases where companies have done this – for example, a spin-off or acquired unit switched to Oracle or Dynamics because SAP’s licensing deal for continuing was not acceptable.
 While that’s a big decision, having it as an option provides leverage.

-- Integration or Sunset Plans: If your plan is not to keep the acquired company on SAP long-term (for example, you intend to integrate the operations into your existing non-SAP system or retire SAP after extracting needed data), leverage that in negotiations.
+• Integration or Sunset Plans: If your plan is not to keep the acquired company on SAP long-term (for example, you intend to integrate the operations into your existing non-SAP system or retire SAP after extracting the necessary data), leverage this in negotiations.
 You might ask SAP for a shorter-term license to support the transition (say a 1-2 year term instead of a full perpetual purchase).
 If SAP knows you might discontinue use, they may prefer to get some revenue for a transitional deal rather than losing the customer entirely.
 On the other hand, if you intend to keep using SAP and perhaps even expand it to the rest of your company (this acquisition ironically makes you a new SAP customer enterprise-wide).
 SAP will be eager to sign you as a long-term customer.
 In that case, we are negotiating a new contract that covers both the acquired unit and potentially your broader business, which might yield good results (SAP gains a new customer in you).

 Just go in with your eyes open.
 SAP will try to eliminate any especially sweet deal the acquired company had and bring things “in line” with their standard pricing.
-Push back with the argument that value has already been paid, and you’re not starting from zero.

 Scenario 4: Divestiture or Carve-Out of an SAP-Using Business